-Linear lighting gives a different look to the rendered scene.
-When you have authored a project for linear lighting, it will most likely not look correct if you change to gamma lighting.
-Because of this, if you move to linear lighting from gamma lighting it may take some time to update the project so that it looks as good as before, but the switch ultimately enables more consistent and realistic rendering.
-That being said, enabling linear lighting in Unity is quite simple.
-The feature is implemented on a per-project basis and is exposed in the Player Settings which can be located at
+Linear rendering gives a different look to the rendered scene.
+When you have authored a project for rendering in gamma space, at first it will most likely not look correct if you change to linear rendering.
+Because of this, if you move to linear rendering from gamma rendering it may take some time to update the project so that it looks as good as before, but the switch ultimately enables more consistent and realistic rendering.
+That being said, enabling linear rendering in Unity is simple: It is implemented on a per-project basis and is exposed in the Player Settings which can be located at

-When you are using linear lighting, all lighting and textures are linearized, which means that the values passed to the lightmapper also need to be modified.
-When you switch between linear lighting and gamma lighting, you will need to rebake lightmaps.
+When you are using linear rendering, all lighting and textures are linearized, which means that the values passed to the lightmapper also need to be modified.
+Thus, when you switch between gamma and linear rendering, you will need to rebake lightmaps.
 The Unity lightmapping interface will warn you when the lightmaps are in the wrong color space.

 Linear rendering is not supported on all platforms.
 The build targets that currently support the feature are: